coldlabkaist/AutoEdgeSqueak/README.md

 # AutoEdgeSqueak
-Contour Masking Tool for mouse videos
+Automatic Contour Masking Tool for mouse videos
 - for research/acadmic use only!!

 AutoEdgeSqueak is an open source tool automatically masks the white contour to each mouse of the videos.